 Long story short, in the summer of 2014 …………God told me to write.
 I had no idea I could write prior to then.
 Never crossed my mind.
 God knew though, He gave me the gift.
 Thing is, He had to break me down to show it to me.

 The response to that directive “to write”, I remember clearly, “Write about WHAT”?!
 Craziest thing I had ever heard at the time.
 I didn’t act on it for several months but the calling, that gentle nudge, would not go away.
 I didn’t recognize God’s voice then like I do now.

 God doesn’t yell at us.
 He just gently persists.
 It is our option to answer, or not.

 Eventually, I began writing.
 Mostly sharing what God was doing in my life and revealing to me as I sought Him and that plan I mentioned.
 To my amazement, people responded!
 Crazy how things work when you do what God directs you to do.

 Turns out God used my writing to speak to me.
-Although the inspiration for stories comes to my ADD mind from literally everwhere the actual writing part, the formulating of a story, requires me to sit, read, research, and listen, to speak to me.
-To show me that plan I had been asking Him to reveal.
+Although the inspiration for stories comes to my ADD mind from literally everwhere the actual writing part, the formulating of a story, requires me to sit, read, research, study and listen.
+Through this God began to show me that plan I had been asking Him to reveal.
 Occasionally, I hear from others that He speaks to them through my writing as well.
 Very cool.
 Very humbling and I take no credit for any of it.

 Jeremiah 29:11 states that God has a plan for our lives.
 I call that the “get something’ verse.
 Most people can recite that one and, like me, might even have a picture frame with the scripture written on it.